Zamiell/isaac-coding/Style.md

 I kind of stumbled upon this lesson, but in truth, this concept has been well known to programmers for a long time.
 Guido, the creator of Python, famously said: ["Readability counts"](https://www.python.org/dev/peps/pep-0008/).
 One of Guido's great insights was that code is read much more often than it is written.

 When you write your own Isaac mods, you could just code it however you want.
 No-one is stopping you, and it is just an Isaac mod, after all.
-But remember, readability counts! **Don't write Lua like you would write Python, JavaScript, or anything else.
+But remember the lessons of Guido and other great programmers like this - readability counts!
+If you want to have the superpower I am describing in this blog, then **you don't write Lua like you would write Python, JavaScript, or anything else.
 Write Lua like how other Lua coders do.**

 While Lua does not have an official style standard [like Python does](https://www.python.org/dev/peps/pep-0008/), **the most popular Lua style guide in the world is the [Lua-Users Wiki style guide](http://lua-users.org/wiki/LuaStyleGuide)**, so it makes a lot of sense to use this and stick to it.

-For the love of readability, and in accordance with the Lua-Users Wiki style guide:
-  * **don't use tabs, use 2 spaces to indent!**
-  * **don't have multiple statements on the same line!**
-  * **split up your code into small functions and make your code readable!**

-Take some pride in your mod and make it a joy to read for the other modders out there who want to know how it works, copy-paste code snippets, or collaborate with you to add code or fix bugs.

 And even if you give the Lua-Users Wiki style guide a read and decide against using it, find another popular style guide and stick to that - all of the code in your codebase should at least be internally consistent!